tpecholt/imrad/README.md

 ## Windows
 1. Use CMake GUI to configure and generate sln file
 2. Open the generated sln file in Visual Studio 2017 or newer (you can use Express or Community editions which are downloadable for free)
-3. Build the INSTALL project
+3. Build the INSTALL project in Release mode
 4. If you didn't alter CMAKE_INSTALL_PREFIX variable ImRAD will be installed into *C:\Program Files\imrad\latest*

 ## Linux